Communication With Parents

-This is an informal opportunity once a term to see the ‘working school’, where children can explain learning in their exercise books, in artwork and through items on display.
+This is an informal opportunity to see the ‘working school’, where children can explain learning in their exercise books, in artwork and through items on display.
 The children are rightly proud of their efforts and wish for more occasions to share these with parents, grandparents, carers and siblings.

 Parents in Partnership (PiPs)

 As part of our ongoing commitment to working with parents, each class is represented by a parent to form a partnership group The group meets regularly with the Head Teacher and senior staff to provide an informal forum to discuss school.